aryaxt/MagicalMapper/README.md

 Custom Mapping
 ---------
-What if the key values comeing back from the server doesn't match our models?
-Well we can write custom mapping.
-Mapping doesn't need to be provided for all key values. let's say the server sends the key "location" instead of "address".
+What if the key values comeing back from the server don't match our models?
+Well we can write custom mapping. let's say the server sends the key "location" instead of "address".
 ```Swift
 mapper[User.self] = [
     "location"      : "address",